y0w0/documentation/docs/rock5/configuration/rsetup-tool.md

 ## Overlays

-This option is for Configure Device Tree Overlay, please check [Device Tree Configuration](../configuration/devicetree) for more imaformations.
+This option is for Configure Device Tree Overlay, please check [Device Tree Configuration](../configuration/devicetree) for more informations.

 ## Connectivity